ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/server/ongoing-tasks/backup-and-restore/restore.markdown

 To restore a sharded database, we need to:

 ## Set Paths to Backup Files Locations
-When a shard stores a backup file, it may store it locally (on the shard machine's storage) or remotely (on an S3 Bucket or an Azure Blob).
+When a shard stores a backup file, it may store it locally (on the shard node's storage) or remotely (supported platforms currently include S3 Buckets, Azure Blobs, and Google cloud).

-To restore the backup files, we need to provide the restore process with paths to the files' locations.
+To restore the backup files, we need to provide the restore process with each shard's backup folder location.
-The paths, and additional data regarding the backups, are provided in a dictionary of `SingleShardRestoreSetting` objects.
+The shards' backup folder locations, and additional data regarding the backups, are provided in a dictionary of `SingleShardRestoreSetting` objects.

 `SingleShardRestoreSetting`
 {CODE restore_SingleShardRestoreSetting@Sharding\Server\OngoingTasks\BackupAndRestore.cs /}